 5 GCSEs at Grade C or above (or 4) in any examined subject, including Maths.

-You will need to have at least GCSE Grade 5 in English Language and GCSE B in English Literature.
+You will need to have at least GCSE Grade B (or 6) in English Language and English Literature.

 If you would like to study this course part-time, please contact the A-Level tutor: